eltmarin/FEMA_EMarin/README.md

 # FEMA_EMarin
-Analyzing distribution of FEMA assistance in Louisiana based on income levels and race
+Analyzing distribution of FEMA assistance based on income levels and race at the county and zip code level per state.